opencast/opencast/docs/guides/admin/docs/modules/ltimodule.md

 * LTI secret: the value chosen for CONSUMERSECRET in `mh_default_org.xml`

 In a clustered Opencast system, choose the URL of the presentation server where the media module and player are available.
-LTI authentication may also be used to give LTI users access to admin services, if LTI users are granted additional roles.

 Access the LTI tool configured for Opencast in the LMS.
 The Opencast LTI Welcome page should appear.
 Click on the links provided to `OPENCAST-URL/lti` and `OPENCAST-URL/info/me.json` to verify the LTI parameters provided to Opencast by the LMS,